How Japanese knotweed Spreads

 If animals cause pieces of knotweed rhizome/root be snapped off and moved elsewhere then this can cause knotweed to spread.
 Burrowing, digging or other types of soil disturbance from animal movements can spread knotweed this way.

 Does cutting Japanese knotweed make it spread?

 If you are not careful when you cut down knotweed you can cause it to spread.
 Rhizome fragments are easily broken off in the ground and they can also remain attached to stems when they are pulled up.
 If you drop bits of rhizome ,crown or stems then this can also cause new growth to spread.

 The mere presence of Japanese knotweed in or even near domestic gardens is making it problematic to get a mortgage, and therefore buy and sell property.
 Under various legal instruments, if the infestation is left unmanaged and untreated, the problem could lead to potential legal action as it has been identified as an antisocial annoyance or nuisance and could cause blight to property and/or a neighbourhood.

 The popular press has picked up on a landmark legal ruling in which Phlorum recently provided expert witness services.
-It revolved around two claimants in South Wales who were suing Network Rail for knotweed encroaching onto their properties (you can read about it here).
-The judgement ruled against Network Rail, who were required to pay damages for the impact their knotweed had on the value of the claimants’ properties.
+It revolved around two claimants in South Wales who were suing Network Rail for knotweed encroaching onto their properties.

+It is now much more likely that the mere presence of knotweed close to, and not necessarily on, a property will result in a successful claim for damages.
 Going forward, homeowners and building developers will need to be aware of exactly how Japanese knotweed might spread and affect theirs and their neighbours’ properties.

-Phlorum is one of the UK’s leading specialists in Japanese knotweed removal, with offices across the UK, including Brighton, Manchester and Cardiff.
+Phlorum is one of the UK’s leading specialists in commercial and domestic Japanese knotweed removal with offices across the UK, including Brighton, Manchester and Cardiff.